bazaarvoice/bv-ios-sdk/README.md

 Navigate to your Project Settings -> Targets -> Build Phases.
 Under "Link Binary With Libraries" remove libarclite_universal.a from the list of linked libraries.

-This error occurs when XCode automatically links against libarclite, usually when compiling an arc project for deployment with a non-arc iOS version, which conflicts with the included libarclite.
+This error occurs when XCode automatically links against libarclite, usually when compiling an arc project for deployment with a pre-arc iOS version.
+Removing the provided libarclite eliminates the linker conflict.